 I also received the opportunity to try one of Allbirds' Sea Tees.
-I usually wear a size 14 in women's apparel and ordered this tee in the color Eucalyptus in size Large.
+I usually wear a size 14 in women's apparel and ordered this tee in the color Pine in size XL.

 The Sea Tee is made from 65% TENCEL™ Lyocell, 30% merino wool, and 5% Chitosan.
 Allbirds calls this fabric TrinoXL.
 TrinoXO is the first everyday apparel fabric to use pure chitosan fiber, a natural odor-fighter harvested from discarded snow crab shells and the number two most abundant biopolymer on earth.

 The t-shirt is very comfortable, not hot, not clingy, not itchy.
 That being said… this isn't the kind of garment I have a place for in my life.
 Sleeves too long for fashion, and the overall style too loose for the types of fitness activities I do (yoga, indoor cycling), and a visible sleeve logo that immediately makes a piece feel like activewear, it's not my jam.

 That being said, if you have a more casual personal style or like relaxed-fit t-shirts for your fitness needs, this is a great piece.
 I plan to keep this and would wear it under a fleece or windbreaker for a hike, and think it would be comfortable for canoeing and active sightseeing.

 So… Do Allbirds Fit Wide Feet?

 I am so glad Allbirds reached out so I could give this sustainable shoe and apparel brand a second try.
 While the slip-on style of Allbirds shoes may not work for wide and high-volume feet, I think the lace-up styles can while looking great at the same time.

-I love the fabric of the Allbirds TrinoXO tee and would love to see more pieces crafted in the fabric.
+I love the fabric of the Allbirds tee and would love to see more pieces crafted in the fabric.
 A midi-length tank dress would be fantastic, and I think I'd be more likely to rock the t-shirt if it came with a matching pair of Eucalyptus-colored joggers (also available up to XXXL).